 Known to locals as the Chinese Gardens, they occupy 45 acres of the hillside between Rivington Pike and Rivington Hall Barn.
 A myriad of woodland paths crisscross the site, linking a number of stone buildings, structures and other features.
 Work on the gardens started in 1905 and continued until Lever’s death in 1925.
 The main designer was landscape architect Thomas Mawson.

-Since Lever’s death most of the structures have fallen into disrepair.
-Some have been demolished while others are fenced off.
-At the time of writing (August 2015), the Rivington Heritage Trust (RHT) have plans for a multi-million pound scheme that could see many of the buildings repaired and conserved.
-The woodland and vegetation would also be managed and information boards erected.
+Since Lever’s death many of structures fell into disrepair.
+In recent years the Rivington Heritage Trust (RHT) has overseen a multi-million pound plan to repair and conserve many of the buildings and features.
+The woodland and vegetation is now managed and information boards have been erected.

 Exploring the gardens fully could easily take the best part of a day.
 Some of the most interesting features are listed below.